 Have you ever wondered how to eat passion fruit?
-Or what to do with its juice?
+Or what to do with its juice.

 How to Tell if Passion Fruit is Ripe

-How to Juice Passion Fruit
+How to Juice Them

 - Slice the passion fruits in half.
-I find this is easiest with a serrated knife.- Use a small spoon to scoop the pulp from its skin.
+I find this is easiest with a serrated knife.

 The juice is now ready for all sorts of recipes.